ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 Before you install the HCX on {{site.data.keyword.cloud_notm}} service, you must add a firewall rule to any existing firewalls to allow all outbound HTTPS traffic so that the HCX Manager virtual appliance (HCX Manager) can register itself.
 After the HCX Manager installation is completed, you can remove the firewall rule.
 In addition, you must configure firewall rules to allow HCX to function properly.
 For more information, see [VMware HCX on {{site.data.keyword.cloud_notm}} port access requirements](/docs/services/vmwaresolutions/services?topic=vmware-solutions-hcx-archi-port-req#hcx-archi-port-req).

+**Notes**:

+* Before the service is installed in your environment, a check is performed against the available capacity of the default cluster in the environment to ensure that the service components can fit.
+* If the capacity check fails, the service is not installed and the service state is set to **Capacity Validation Failed** on the console.
+In addition, a console message with more details is displayed and you are notified by email.
+* To install the service, you must increase the capacity in your default cluster by either adding more hosts or by freeing up RAM, CPU, or disk space, and then add the service again in the console.
+After that, you can remove the existing service in the **Capacity Validation Failed** state by clicking the delete icon next to it.

 ## Considerations when you remove HCX on IBM Cloud
 {: #hcx_considerations-delete}

+This section does not apply to vCenter Server with Hybridity Bundle instances.

+A 12-month commitment is required when you order the HCX on {{site.data.keyword.cloud_notm}} service.
+You cannot delete the service until your 12-month period has expired.
+The 12-month commitment expiration date is available on the HCX on {{site.data.keyword.cloud_notm}} details page.
+For information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
+The 12-month commitment and charging structure do not apply to existing vCenter Server with Hybridity Bundle instances.

+{:note}

 Review the following considerations before you remove the HCX on {{site.data.keyword.cloud_notm}} service:
 * Ensure that the interconnects and extended networks between the on-premises source site and the {{site.data.keyword.cloud_notm}} target sites are removed.
 To remove the interconnects and extended networks, use the HCX user interface in the on-premises VMware vSphere Web Client.

 * Ensure that the site pairings between the on-premises source site and the {{site.data.keyword.cloud_notm}} target sites are removed.
 To remove the site pairings, use the HCX user interface in the on-premises VMware vSphere Web Client.
 * The removal of HCX on {{site.data.keyword.cloud_notm}} is automated.
 The following procedures are completed for the successful removal of this service:
    * The HCX license that is ordered for the cloud-side HCX Manager is deactivated.